prasunapothabolu/WineQualityPrediction/README.md

 ### Upload Input Files to S3
-1. Create S3 bucket mlprojectfiles at AWS 2.*TrainingDataset.csv, ValidationDataset.csv and trained model data* were uploaded to S3 Bucket:
+1. Create S3 bucket mlprojectfiles at AWS 2.*TrainingDataset.csv, ValidationDataset.csv and trained model data* were uploaded to S3 Bucket
+3. check files upload by accessing S3 bucket or executing below command at  aws cli aws s3 ls s3://mlprojectfiles/
 ***URL***: ```
-url : s3://mywineproject/ ```
+url : s3://mlprojectfiles/ ```

 ---

 ### EMR Creation and Setup

-2) **Creating an EMR cluster**
+1) **Creating an EMR cluster**

-* **2.1**.
+* **1.1**.
 Login to AWS console and create a IAM role for ec2 instance to give access to s3 so that ec2 instace can have access to download (CSV files) and upload files (Model file) to s3.

-* **2.2**.
+* **1.2**.
 Alternatively, you can also set your s3 bucket to public to give access to your files, **Note: This is generally not recommended as it has high security risks.
 If you are using an AWS Educate account you cannot modify your IAM policy and in such a scenario you can utilize this step**

-3) **Creating a Cluster**
+2) **Creating a Cluster**

 ***Step 1:*** In the AWS dashboard under the `analytics` section click `EMR`